Robot1que/book/docs/azure/az-204/05-app-service.md

 - based on a metric,
 - based in a schedule.

-_Time grain_ - period of time while autoscale rule aggregates the values for a metric (in most cases is 1 minute).
+_Time grain_ - period of time while auto-scale rule aggregates the values for a metric (in most cases is 1 minute).
-_Duration_ - longer, user-specified period of time when autoscale rule performs further aggregation of the values collected from the _time grain_ (minimum is 5 minutes).
+_Duration_ - longer, user-specified period of time when auto-scale rule performs further aggregation of the values collected from the _time grain_ (minimum is 5 minutes).

 ## Deployment Slots